VidunderGunder/expo-prototype-tutorial/README.md

 - `favicon.png`
     Icon shown on the web

-_Note that there are stict guidelines to follow if you want to publish your app to a store, but we won't dive into that.
-If you're interested, you can read more [here](https://docs.expo.io/guides/app-icons/)._
+_Note that there are [guidelines](https://docs.expo.io/guides/app-icons/) if you want to publish your app to a store, but we won't dive into that._

 Delete `splash.png`, `icon.png`, `adaptive-icon.png` and `favicon.png`.